IanSaunders/superstreak/index.md

 [Click here!](/streaks.html)

+### Why?

+The idea was inspired by the traditional 1 mile streak, http://www.runeveryday.com/index.html, the reason we decide to introduce a "super" streak was that it seemed easy to sneak a 1 mile run in, with a bit of a push, you can have your run done in ~10mins.
+The logistics of running 5 km each day seemed just the right balance between too easy and too hard, and gave the challenge of running every day, at least more mortals, a little edge to it.

 ### Why 45 mins?

 According to google the average person can walk 5 km in 45 mins.
 This is supposed to be a run!